livepeer/production-success/README.md

 To chat with other community members you can join our [Livepeer Discord](https://discord.gg/livepeer).

-Our [Code of Conduct](https://github.com/livepeer/support/blob/577b4bedf507bedbd1db03b67970ed947e635e99/CODE_OF_CONDUCT.md) applies to all Livepeer community channels.
+Here is our [Code of Conduct](https://github.com/livepeer/support/blob/577b4bedf507bedbd1db03b67970ed947e635e99/CODE_OF_CONDUCT.md) applies to all Livepeer community channels.